About the Master’s Sustainable Development Program (MSDP)

 (A former partner of Peace Corps Master’s International.
 The Peace Corps retired the program in 2016.)

-Applications received after the deadline will be evaluated on a rolling basis (i.e., as they arrive) while space is available.
+Applications received after the deadline will be evaluated on a rolling basis (that is, as they arrive) while space is available.

 While on campus at UMN the MSDP curriculum covers environmental engineering and water resources engineering courses aimed at understanding and improving conditions globally, including in developing countries.
 During the semester, the program coordinators meet regularly with participants to establish an esprit de corps among participants.